Who to ask about train travel for people with special needs...

 ...to destinations in Switzerland:

 Take Eurostar to Paris Gare du Nord, where there is level access off the platforms straight onto the concourse and the street.
 You will need to arrange transport from Paris Nord to Paris Gare de Lyon, for example using the wheelchair-accessible taxi.
 All the TGV-Lyria high-speed trains from Paris Gare de Lyon to Lausanne, Geneva, Bern, Basel & Zurich have wheelchair places and wheelchair-accessible toilets.
-For train times and how to buy tickets, see the London to Switzerland page.
+Update: Several days a week, there's now a London to Geneva service with one easy same-station change in Lille between Eurostar and a Lille-Geneva TGV-Lyria, see details here.
+For train times and how to buy tickets for all options, see the London to Switzerland page.

 ...to destinations in Italy:

 Take Eurostar to Paris Gare du Nord.
 You will need to arrange transport across Paris to the Gare de Lyon, for example using the wheelchair-accessible taxi.
 Then take a daytime TGV train from Paris to Turin & Milan as these have wheelchair places and wheelchair-accessible toilets, for details see the Italy page.
 Alternatively, TGV-Lyria trains between Paris and Switzerland have wheelchair spaces and toilets, spend the night in Geneva, Lausanne, Basel or Zurich then take a EuroCity train to Milan for onward connections to Rome, Florence, Venice or Naples.
 For details of this scenic option via Switzerland, click here.
 These EuroCity trains have wheelchair spaces an accessible toilets.
 Note that the Thello overnight sleeper train from Paris to Italy does not have wheelchair-accessible compartments or toilets.
 Once in Italy, most fast trains including Frecciarossa, Frecciargento & Frecciabianca services between major Italian cities have wheelchair spaces and wheelchair-accessible toilets.
 For train times and how to buy tickets, see the London to Italy page.

 ...to destinations in Spain: